 Don’t have time to read this now?
 Save it for later!

 This post contains affiliate links.
 This means that, at no cost to you, I will earn a commission if you click through and make a purchase.
 Please note, I only recommend products I truly love and use myself.

 Here we go.
 Your postpartum body is extremely stressed.
 Like, literally under so much stress!
 You just grew a human for 9 months and then in a few hours that human is outside of you.
 Your body is going through shock!
-All the stretching and hormones are suddenly drastically different and your body is trying to figure it out.
+All the stretching (of your skin and ligaments) and hormone levels are suddenly drastically different and your body is trying to figure it out.
 Because of this, your emotions are going to be all over the place.
 Happy, sad, mad, happy again, depressed.
 It’s exhausting.
 I knew about the baby blues, and the potential for postpartum depression but I really wasn’t prepared for how up and down I’d feel!
-I’m 9 weeks out as of this post and I still have some up and downs but it’s definitely subsided.

 I couldn’t wait to be not-pregnant so that I could sleep normally and comfortably- HA!
 I was wrong about this too.
 For me, sleeping and rolling over was almost worse AFTER the fact.
 Everything hurt and I had to move super slowly so getting in and out of bed was hard.
 Again, this only lasted about 10 days.
 Whew!